Hook: The Lesson That Cost Me $7,000

 23. Secrets Need Vaults, Not Friends

-Story: A friend confided in me with a bombshell—the kind that could’ve gone viral.
-I never repeated it.
+A friend confided a bombshell—the kind that could’ve gone viral.

-Later, they said, “You’re the only person I trust completely.”
+Later, they said: “You’re the only person I trust completely.”

-Key Takeaway: Trust isn’t built by what you say—it’s cemented by what you don’t.
+Key Takeaway: Trust isn’t built by what you say.
+It’s cemented by what you don’t.

-24. Whistling is a Life Hack
+24. Whistling Is a Life Hack

 25. Money Buys Options, Not Joy